BirdeeHub/ExampleKotlinPluginLoader/README.md

 Goodbye!
 ```

-The 2nd line is the directory or file it looks for plugins at
+./outputDir/ is where it is currently looking for plugins at.

-The 3rd line is printed by the plugin when the plugin's launchPlugin(api: MyAPI) is called.
+1... is printed by the plugin when the plugin's launchPlugin(api: MyAPI) is called.
 It calls api.test(), which calls test() defined in MyAPIobj, passed as MyAPI

-The 4th line is printed when we call plugin.test()
+2... is printed when we call plugin.test()

-The 5th line is a randomly generated UUID for referencing the test plugin.
+b383ebcb-2334-4213-b945-3c34d280483d is a randomly generated UUID for referencing the test plugin.

-The 6th line is the list of all UUIDs for all plugins loaded.
+\[b383ebcb-2334-4213-b945-3c34d280483d\] is the list of all UUIDs for all plugins loaded.